timescale/docs/self-hosted/multinode-timescaledb/about-multinode.md

 important to think about what kind of data you have, and the type of queries you want to run.

-Timescale multi-node currently supports capabilities that make it best suited for large-volume time-series workloads that are partitioned on `time`, and a space dimension such as `location`.
+TimescaleDB multi-node currently supports capabilities that make it best suited for large-volume time-series workloads that are partitioned on `time`, and a space dimension such as `location`.
 If you usually run wide queries that aggregate data across many locations and devices, choose this partitioning